ravastra/ARM-template-for-Hyperledger-Fabric-based-on-AKS/application/README.md

 In the below commands, we are assuming that you are running it from Azure cloud shell.\
 #### Set below enviroment variable on azure bash shell
 ```
-# orgnanization name for wich the user identities are to be generated
+# Organization name for which user identity is to be generated
 ORGNAME=<orgname>
-# Name for new user identity.
+# Name of new user identity.
 Identity will be registered with the Fabric-CA using this name.
 USER_IDENTITY=<username>
 ```